BodyPositive® Boosting body image at any weight

 1. Kids are getting heavier.

-2. This may be problematic medically for some of them, and may be problematic socially for most of them.
+2. There is evidence that this is or will be problematic medically for some of them, and is or will be problematic socially for most of them.

-BUT we do not know what is causing this and we do not know how to change weight.
-Heavier children are better at making fat from fuel, but poor nutrition or lack of movement opportunities is a reality for children of all sizes.
-When fat is seen as a bad thing, the child feels she is bad.
+BUT when fat is seen as a bad thing, the child feels she is bad.
 Fat is not something you have, it is something you are.
 We don't say "You have fat," we say, "You are fat."
 We identify with our bodies.
 So the child gets the message that this fatness is badness.

 How do we help kids find their healthiest weight without conveying the message that fat is bad?